Stone Stomper Review 2026

 - -Custom fitting required for each vehicle/caravan combination

-- -Reports of stitching damage on rough outback tracks
+- -Some reports of stitching wear on particularly rough outback tracks

-The Stone Stomper has earned a loyal following in Australian caravan forums — and for good reason.
+The Stone Stomper has built a loyal and vocal following in Australian caravan forums — and the results speak for themselves.
 Its horizontal mesh design provides arguably the best raw stone protection available, catching debris in the gap between your vehicle and caravan where most damage occurs.

 How It Works